BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 laws of physics!

 Dependencies are everywhere.
-However, is it a concrete dependency or just its interface exposed to the outer world, that we depend upon?
+However, is it a concrete dependency or just its abstract capabilities that we depend upon?

-Imagine that you have to make a phone call.
+Imagine that you have to make a phone call over GSM phone network.
 Does it matter, whether you use an IPhone, or some Android device, or even a good-old stationary phone?

 You are probably reading this article from